Variety pack

 Common process associations: washed, anaerobic washed

 Robert’s opinion: I’ve gotten to taste two lots so far, which might be a fair chunk of how much has been produced so far.
 While not similar to eachother, they’ve both been strongly expressive and I’d look forward to my third offering.
+Expect a good balance of citrus, yellow fruit, and florality like a typical Ecuadorian offering.
+Less sweet than typica mejorado, not as herbal as sidra.

 Mandela